FAQ: TRAVEL INFO & MEDIA

 Rounding up for our art courses in Italy, France or South America is very easy.
 We meet you at a central location.
 We provide all the details in our pre-departure newsletter.

-Traveling to Florence for my painting workshop > Amerigo Vespucci Airport > Code FLO .
+Traveling to Florence for my art retreat in Italy> Amerigo Vespucci Airport > Code FLO.

-- You fly to Florence; the airport is very small as its runaway is very short.
+- When you fly to Florence, you arrive at the Amerigo Vespucci Airport, a small airport as its runaway is very short.

 - From there you take a shuttle bus or a taxi to Santa Maria Novella (SMN) train station.

-- Then you take a train that will stop to Arezzo a city halfway between Florence and Rome.
+- Then you take a train that will stop at Arezzo, a city halfway between Florence and Rome.
 “Binario” means “platform” in Italian.

 - The train ride from Florence to Arezzo is around one hour.

-- You will see us at the entrance of the stazione (train station)
+- We will be waiting for you at the entrance of the stazione (train station)

-Traveling to Rome for my art class > Leonardo da Vinci Airport > Code FCO (because of Fiumicino, the city next to the airport)
+Traveling to Rome for my art class in Italy > Leonardo da Vinci Airport > Code FCO (because of Fiumicino, the city next to the airport)

-You fly to Rome; nice size airport but nothing compare to huge American airports.
+You fly to Rome; nice size airport but nothing compared to huge American airports.

 - From there you take the Leonardo Express train to Termini train station.

-- Then you take a train that will stop to Arezzo a city halfway between Rome and Florence.
+- Then you take a train that will stop at Arezzo a city halfway between Rome and Florence.
 “Binari” means “platforms” in Italian.

 - The train ride from Rome to Arezzo varies on the type of train you will take (milk run or speed train).